ryx/datalayer.js/README.md

 } from './myCustomPlugins';
 ```

-After including the datalayer.js module, we perform the basic setup and tell datalayer.js which plugins to load.
+After including the datalayer.js module we perform the basic setup and tell datalayer.js which plugins to load.
 This happens by calling the [`initialize`](#initializeoptionsobject-promise) method on the global instance.
+Alternatively, you might also import the `Datalayer` class directly and manage your own instance, if you need to.

 ```javascript
 datalayer.initialize({